The bad budget smartphone is dead.

 Sony Xperia M2 (£150)

-Until the new 5in Kogan Agora 4G turns up, the Xperia M2 is the best way to get a big screen on a budget.
+The Xperia M2 is the best way to get a big screen from a big brand on a little budget.
 It’s just a shame that 4.8in screen isn’t very sharp at 229ppi and suffers from poor viewing angles.
 Because otherwise you get a ton of Sony for your money here.

 Its blocky plastic design, available in purple, white and black, is based on the high-end Xperia Z2.
 There’s no waterproofing as you'd find on that premium Xperia, but for £150 PAYG, we’re not complaining.